SMHendryx/SMHendryx.github.io/index.md

 layout: default
 ---

 I currently research and develop deep learning systems for multi-camera, machine vision problems at [Standard Cognition](https://standard.ai/).
-I have mainly been focused on model training automation and transfer learning and domain adaptation systems for reducing generalization error in production.
+At Standard, I have worked on model training automation, transfer learning, domain adaptation, metrics development, hard mining, and model robustness.
+Above all, I have been obsessed with reducing generalization error in production.

-In my research, I am interested in developing more intelligent meta-learning algorithms and bounds on their generalization and optimality.
-On longer term topics in AI, I am interested in models that can develop explanations, introspect their own uncertainty, and communicate with people.
-It is my hope that research into these lines of inquiry elucidates fundamental properties on the nature of intelligence.
+In my research, I'm interested in technologies that can self-improve, collaborate with people, and improve human well-being.
+In particular, I maintain active interest in meta-learning and computational sustainability.
+I am also a designated colleague of the [ML4AI lab](https://ml4ai.github.io/) at the University of Arizona with Dr. Clayton Morrison.

 [Curriculum vitae](./assets/Sean_Hendryx_CV.pdf) ~ [github](https://github.com/SMHendryx) ~ [linkedin](https://www.linkedin.com/in/sean-hendryx-43894056/)

-## News
- - Invited to give a keynote speech at Deep Learning World 2020 on my work at Standard Cognition on developing and managing the complexity of multi-model systems at scale!
-[See here for more info.](https://www.deeplearningworld.com/las-vegas/2020/agenda/#session78711)

 ## Publications
 1. Sean M Hendryx, Andrew B Leach, Paul D Hein, and Clayton T. Morrison.
 Meta-learning initializations for image segmentation. _arXiv preprint_ [https://arxiv.org/abs/1912.06290](https://arxiv.org/abs/1912.06290), 2019.